emagiz/emdocs/mds/microlearning/intermediate-rest-webservice-connectivity-call-a-rest-webservice.md

 <p align="center"><img src="../../img/microlearning/intermediate-rest-webservice-connectivity-call-a-rest-webservice--http-outbound-component-retry-advice-pop-up-empty.png"></p>

-The best practice for this configuration is as follows:
+The best practice for this configuration is as follows for asynchronous solutions:
 - Select the option called Simple Retry Policy
 - Set the max attempts at 6
 - Select the Fixed back off policy